graphicxtras.com > Flower shapes for Photoshop and elements CC CS5 CS4 CS6 2015 inc. floral / garden cookie cutters

 With the October 2014 update of the Creative cloud subscription, you can now take the artworks from the panel (either as a layer or pixel / fill) and place them in the new CC libraries.
 You can also drag any of the artworks with attached styles as well as adjustment layers as well as the same as smart objects and place them also in the creative libraries.
-You can create multiple libraries perhaps for a particular project, perhaps work in progress, for a certain color, perhaps items with shadows and so on.
+You can create multiple libraries perhaps for a particular project, or perhaps work in progress, or for a certain color, perhaps items with shadows and so on.
 All of the flower shapes can be saved for future Photoshop work.
 You can also quickly take the resources and place them for use in Illustrator (hopefully at some point the libraries feature will be extended to the other applications of Creative Cloud).
 You can also use the flower shapes paths (path option via the top bar options) in the October 2014 release with the powerful new flame tool.
 You can then create a vast range of blazing imagery using any of the CSH presets.
 You must use them in the path mode.
 The flame feature works best with the results being added to a layer as any creation can be moved and duplicated and deleted and you can also add styles and other effects to the flames.
 With the CC 2015, you can now add even more style effects to the flower shapes such as multiple shadows and also multiple glows and gradients as well as more strokes.
 You can also use them as linked assets now via the CC libraries.

 You can use them to create commercial as well as personal work, you can also use them to create items that can be used in turn to create items for sale.
 You can use them to create logos, books, illustrations, adverts, surreal, packaging, mugs, t-shirts, videos, hats, web pages, scrap booking and much more.
 You can use them without any restrictons.
 They are for world wide use, no time limits